dsfellows/dsfellows/week_9_agenda.md

 # Intro to Computational Text Analysis

+## Computational text analysis: the big picture

++ How can we get a sense of what's in a large corpus of text without reading every word?
+Or: how can we re-see the contents of a text or corpus of texts we've read?
++ Applications in humanities, social sciences
++ Relationship between these computational tools and pre-digital means of organizing and indexing large amounts of information from week 3? (concordances, indices)

 ## A corpus of Philadelphia-related texts, 1681-1921

 Download, unzip, and take a look at the contents.
 (LINK)

 + 27 texts set in or talking about Philadelphia
   + Excerpts rather than full texts when texts clearly had one section set in/about Philly, while the rest dealt with other places
-+ Difficulty of finding plain-text versions - many texts have been digitized but not transcribed
-+ Found these primarily through searching Project Gutenberg for the word "Philadephia"; followed up by looking for history/education-related sites with primary texts about Philadelphia, but couldn't find many with plain text
++ Found these primarily through searching Project Gutenberg for the word "Philadephia"; followed up by looking for history/education-related sites with primary texts about Philadelphia
-+ **Digitization is political,** meaning that this corpus is not a random or representative sample.
-Practitioners of computational text analysis often claim that it can help expand (or dismantle) existing literary canons by allowing us to deal with a larger volume of material, but the difficulty of finding plain-text versions of work by less canonical authors raises the possibility that this type of computational work will actually reproduce existing biases.
-The easiest works to find were novels by white authors and historical documents by famous white historical figures
++ Difficulty of finding plain-text versions
+  + Many texts have been digitized but not transcribed
-+ Works published in the US before 1923 are automatically in the public domain, so easier to find plain text versions
+  + Works published in the US before 1923 are automatically in the public domain, but harder to find materials from after 1923

-## Computational text analysis: the big picture

-+ One way to get a sense of what's in this large-ish corpus without reading every text ourselves (though results still require interpretation)
-+ Relationship between these computational tools and concordances and indices from week 3? ("bag of words" and ngram models)
-+ How do the words or "topics" associated with Philadelphia compare with the topics of the monuments and markers we've looked at?
-What would be some appropriate monuments for the city of Philadelphia, according to these texts?
+  + **Digitization is political** - easiest to find works by relatively canonical white authors and historical documents by famous white historical figures.
+Computational text analysis may have the potential to let us better understand unread, understudied, and non-canonical works, but it can also reproduce existing biases
++ What can we learn from this corpus about how people have written about Philadelphia from the 17th-20th centuries?
+(Or: about what's been digitized and transcribed from those centuries?)
+What do these texts suggest might be an appropriate monument for the city of Philadelphia?
 What's missing?

 ## Voyant